-2.7.2 Active-standby LAG operation
+2.7.2 LAG sub-group

-An active-standby LAG provides redundancy by logically dividing LAG into subgroups.
-The LAG is divided into subgroups by either assigning each LAG's ports to an explicit subgroup (1 by default), or by automatically grouping all LAG's ports residing on the same line card into a unique sub-group (auto-iom) or by automatically grouping all LAG's ports residing on the same MDA into a unique sub-group (auto-mda).
+LAG can provide active/standby redundancy by logically dividing LAG into sub-groups.
+The LAG is divided into sub-groups by either assigning each LAG's ports to an explicit sub-group (1 by default), or by automatically grouping all LAG's ports residing on the same line card into a unique sub-group (auto-iom) or by automatically grouping all LAG's ports residing on the same MDA into a unique sub-group (auto-mda).

 When a LAG is divided into sub-groups, only a single sub-group is elected as active.
-Which sub-group is selected depends on selection criterion chosen.
+Which sub-group is selected depends on the LAG selection criteria.